 IBKR also features two mobile apps: IBKR Mobile for advanced users and IBKR GlobalTrader for everyday trading.
-GlobalTrader is well designed, available in several languages, and is a joy to use.
+GlobalTrader is well-designed, available in several languages, and is a joy to use.

-IBKR remains regulated by many authorities across the globe, including household names such as the US Securities and Exchange Comission (SEC), UK’s Financial Conduct Authority, and the Central Bank of Ireland.
+IBKR remains regulated by many authorities across the globe, including household names such as the US Securities and Exchange Commission (SEC), the UK’s Financial Conduct Authority, and the Central Bank of Ireland.
 In other words, not only is it one of the best stock brokers in the Philippines, it’s also one of the safest options.

 IBKR is ideal for wide-ranging market access and many trading options coming with leading web and mobile platforms.
-This comprehensive offering earns it spots on our list of the best stock brokers in the Philippines.
+This comprehensive offering earns its spots on our list of the best stock brokers in the Philippines.